brainboxdotcc/DPP/docpages/03_example_programs.md

 }
 ~~~~~~~~~~~~~~~~

-### 4. Attach to another event to reveice messages
+### 4. Attach to another event to receive messages

 If you want to receive messages, you should also attach your program to the `on_message_create` event (dpp::cluster::on_message_create) which is the same as the Discord.js `message` event.
 You add this to your program after the `on_ready` event: